KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 3. **Motion conditions** — Motion requires C or E; polarity requires both; stillness is absence of expression, not structure

-4. **Motive Infinity** — The pre-bifurcal capacity for motion; initiating vector of the Tumble
+4. **Motive Infinity** — The pre-bifurcal field of all motion; the motive field that sustains the Tumble

 5. **CP as closure condition** — Equilibrium of requisites prior to bifurcation (\( 0 \rightleftharpoons \infty \))